 In November 2018 a ruling on the legal case involving part time judges (O'Brien v Ministry of Justice) has a direct impact on the equivalent case for retained firefighters (Matthews).
 Home Office Ministers agreed to extend the pension entitlement to eligible retained firefighters to cover service pre-July 2000.
 The Memorandum of Understanding signed in March 2022 sets out the intended scope and operation of the options exercise required to enact a remedy in this case.
-The option exercise is expected to open sometime during or shortly after 2022/23.
 This options exercise will increase the pension entitlement for some current special retained members and also allow access to the scheme for additional historic retained firefighters.